DevSkillsHQ/transaction-management-backend-level-1/README.md

 ## Time estimate

-About **1-3 hours** depending on your experience level + the time to set up the project/environment (go with one of the provided boilerplates to move faster).
+Between **1-3 hours** depending on your experience level + the time to set up the project/environment (go with one of the provided boilerplates to move quicker).

 Also, there is no countdown.
 The estimate is for you to plan your time.